 Don’t forget to manage potential risks

 You need to understand the organization’s culture to make a roadmap and deliver projects on time and within budget.
-You should also keep an eye on risks arising during the course of project implementation, with a risk mitigation plan in place.
+You should also keep an eye on risks arising during project implementation, with a risk mitigation plan in place.

 Puneet Gulati, MSP, PMP, ITIL v3